fridays/next-routes/README.md

 `Router.replaceRoute(name, params)`

 - `route` - Name of a route
-- `params` - URL params for the route
+- `params` - Optional parameters for the route URL

 It generates the URL and passes `href` and `as` parameters to `next/router`.